 Mike joined the Merriman team in October 2018.
-He graduated from the University of Washington with a bachelor’s degree in Business Administration in 2014, and previously worked in corporate finance and investment management.
+He graduated from the University of Washington with a bachelor’s degree in business administration in 2014, and previously worked in corporate finance and investment management.

-When not working, Mike spends his time fishing on the Puget Sound, golfing and exploring the PNW trails with his wife Alyssa and their dog Avery.
+When not working, Mike spends his time fishing on the Puget Sound, golfing and exploring the PNW trails with his wife, Alyssa, and their dog, Avery.

-We started revisiting them twice a year allowed us to maintain focus and support one another during tough times.
-We found this process alleviating and allowed us to develop concrete action items that we can implement together.
+We started revisiting them twice a year, which allows us to maintain focus and support one another during tough times.
+We find this process alleviates stress and allows us to develop concrete action items that we can implement together.
 These actions had and continue to have a dramatic impact on our financial lives and most importantly our relationship.